Quick Start Guide

 The MAP Container

-Add element attribute to your MAP container.
+Add the 'map' element attribute to your MAP container.

 Add this attribute to the empty DIV that will contain the MAP.